Warmed Omari

-Career
+Club career

+Rennes

 Omari is a youth academy graduate of Rennes.
 On 9 June 2020, he signed his first professional contract with the club.
 He signed a three-year contract extension on 27 April 2021, which tied him to the club until June 2024.

-On 15 August 2021, he made his professional debut in a 1–1 league draw against Brest.
-Omari scored his first goal for Rennes in a 1–0 Coupe de France win over Lorient on 18 December 2021.
+On 15 August 2021, Omari made his professional debut in a 1–1 league draw against Brest.
+He scored his first goal for Rennes in a 1–0 Coupe de France win over Lorient on 18 December 2021.
+On 14 September 2023, he signed a contract extension with Rennes until June 2027.

+Loan to Lyon

+On 30 August 2024, Omari was loaned to Ligue 1 fellow Lyon until the end of the season.

+Loan to Hamburger SV

+On 7 August 2025, Omari moved on a one-year loan to German Bundesliga club Hamburger SV.

+International career

+Omari is a former France youth international.
+In August 2024, he received his first call-up to the Comoros national team.
+On 4 September 2024, he made his debut for Comoros in a 1–1 draw against Gambia.

 Personal life

-Born in Mayotte, Omari is also eligible to represent Comoros in international football.
+Born in Mayotte, Omari is eligible to represent both France and Comoros in international football.